deeptanil15/-Spam_Mail_Prediction-/README.md

-# -Spam_Mail_Prediction-

-It is basically a prediction model which can predict whether a mail is spam or not , I have used Linear Regression algorithm of Machine Learning to implement this model.
+Spam Mail Prediction Using Ensemble Learning
+Overview
+Spam emails are a significant problem for individuals and organizations alike.
+This project aims to predict whether an email is spam or not using ensemble learning techniques.
+Ensemble learning combines multiple models to improve the accuracy and robustness of predictions.

+Table of Contents